pmiloslavsky/demo/README.md

-# hex subdirectory has a c++ implementation of the game hex using Monte Carlo simulation
+# hex subdirectory has a c++ implementation of the game hex using threaded Monte Carlo simulation
 ======================

 graph algorithms implemented: